 Medicine is considered to be the classic example of a profession.
 The term Professionalism embraces a set of attitudes, skills and behaviours, attributes and values which are expected from those to whom society has extended the privilege of being considered a Professional.

-The underlying assumption that necessitates professionalism in medicine is the understanding that practicing medicine is a moral endeavour, requiring a rigorous application of behavioural and ethical standards in combination with scientific training and the ability to care for humans in distress with compassion and empathy.
+The underlying assumption that necessitates professionalism in healthcare is the understanding that practicing medicine is a moral endeavour, requiring a rigorous application of behavioural and ethical standards in combination with scientific training and the ability to care for humans in distress with compassion and empathy.

 All definitions of Professionalism include 3 elements: